 The selected ten subjects aged 25-45 years because at this age maximum strength can be utilized.
-The soil of the testing plot was sandy soil with a size of plot 10 X 20 m2 and the test was conducted at about 41-440 C temperature and 83-88 % humidity.
+The soil of the testing plot was sandy soil with a size of plot 10 ×20 m2 and the test was conducted at about 41 to 440 C temperature and 83-88 % humidity.
 The details of physical parameters are placed in Table 1.
 The detail specifications direct seeder, 2 row and 3 row transplanter were placed in Table 2

 Tables 1: Physical parameters of samples